 By the late 1980’s the City had begun treating the area as a park, and there was much discussion—and some controversy—about the kind of park it should be.
 Some residents of Wydown Forest wanted a park similar to DeMun, with play structures for small children.
 Others wanted a well-maintained open space for older children to have independence and play games.
 As no consensus was ever reached, the City made no drastic changes, but upgraded the space to include a fence, some permanent benches, and landscaping.

-The “acorn park” nickname followed in 2003 when Youth, a sculpture by Todd Frahm was placed there during its most recent renovation.
-Designed with year round interest and recognized by the Missouri Botanical for its participation in the Plants of Merit program, Wydown Park has become a gathering place for the surrounding neighborhood.
-Today, while visitors might see the occasional football or Frisbee game, Wydown Park is a passive park best known now for its seasonal horticulture displays.
+The “acorn park” nickname followed in 2003 when "Youth", a sculpture by Todd Frahm, was placed there during its most recent renovation.
+Designed with year round interest and recognized by the Missouri Botanical Garden for its participation in the Plants of Merit program, Wydown Park has become a gathering place for the surrounding neighborhood.
+Today, while visitors might see the occasional football or frisbee game, Wydown Park is a passive park best known now for its seasonal horticulture displays.
 Its features include a stately entrance, brick patio, wrought iron tables and chairs, benches, trellises, and flowering plants that cascade over a stone retaining wall.